-Ongman holds a dual major Bachelor of Arts Honours degree with Distinction from the University of Guelph and has received grants from the Ontario Arts Council and the Guelph Arts Council.
-She has previously been an artist in residence at Céline Bureau (Montréal, QC), Roundtable Residency (Toronto, ON), and Ed Video (Guelph, ON).
-In summer 2026, she will curate a group exhibition at McBride Contemporain and undertake a ceramics residency at Centre des arts visuels, culminating in an exhibition at Galerie McClure in August.
-In fall 2026, her work will be shown as a part of Regarde!, a group exhibition curated by Anaïs Castro and organized by the City of Montréal.
+Emma Ongman holds a BA (Honours) with Distinction from the University of Guelph and will begin her MFA in Studio Arts at Concordia University in September 2026.
+She has received support from the Fonds de recherche du Québec, the Ontario Arts Council, and the Guelph Arts Council.
+Her work has been developed through residencies at The Visual Arts Centre (Westmount, QC) Céline Bureau (Montreal, QC), Roundtable Residency (Toronto, ON), and Ed Video Media Arts Centre (Guelph, ON).
+Recently, she has curated The Waiting Room, a group exhibition at McBride Contemporain that continues until August 22.
+This fall, her work will be exhibited in Regarde!, a group exhibition curated by Anaïs Castro and organized by the City of Montréal.

 email: emma.ongman [at] icloud.com